 How to Write Marketing Copy That Effectively Sells Supplements

-For many years diet and nutrition information has captivated modern day audiences.
+For many years diet, nutrition and weight-loss information has captivated modern day audiences.
 And for good reason.
 Who among us can honestly say their diet is perfect and they don’t need to shed a few pounds?
 In fact, nearly two out of three Americans take at least one supplement per day!

 As you might expect, plenty of products have been created to meet the strong demand for better health and fitness as well as weight loss.
 That’s fine if you’re a consumer; you have more choices and presumably lower prices due to competition.